-5 pm CST December 2, 2014,
+5 pm CST November 2, 2015

-5 pm CST December 2, 2014 is the final deadline for receipt of 4 copies of the Thesis in the ABOG office.
+5 pm CST November 2, 2015 is the final deadline for receipt of 4 copies of the thesis in the ABOG office.
+One copy of the completed thesis affidavit form must be submitted with the thesis (see Application Process #11 above).
 Theses must be mailed; electronic submissions are not accepted.
 Theses received after this date will not be accepted.
 Candidates should submit their theses using a service with tracking.
 (The USPS does not guarantee on-time delivery.)
 Candidates must submit a thesis that adheres to the requirements listed in Appendix C.

 Candidates who have previously submitted a thesis and were unsuccessful in passing the examination must resubmit 4 copies of their thesis.
-A thesis that was submitted for a previous examination in which the candidate was not successful may be re-submitted.
+The same thesis may be submitted.
 However, thesis requirements change frequently.
 The thesis must fulfill the requirements for the year of the test.
-Prior acceptance of a thesis does not assure re-acceptance.
+Prior acceptance of a thesis does not assure reacceptance.